 A. No employee shall consume alcohol, illegal drugs, or mood altering substances or have any detectable amount of illegal drugs, mood altering substances or alcohol at or above .01%BAC within an employee's bodily system during the employee's compensable work time or while at any workplace.
 The term workplace includes all County property, including parking areas, or any place or any time in which an employee is within the scope of employment for the County.
 This does not include participating in a County Board of Supervisor's sponsored event, only to the extent that limited alcohol consumption is permitted and within the limits of this policy.
+The phrase "detectable amount of illegal drugs or mood altering substances" does not include the presence of nonpsychoactive cannabis metabolites in the hair, blood, urine, or other bodily fluids.

-- B. No employee shall manufacture, sell, distribute, dispense, possess, consume, trade or be under the influence of alcohol, illegal drugs, or mood altering substances while on compensable work time or while at any workplace. - C. Any employee who is convicted of driving under the influence of alcohol (as defined by state law) or illegal drugs/controlled substances while acting within the scope of employment, is subject to discipline, up to and including termination of employment, even for a first violation. - D. Any employee who violates the above directives is subject to discipline, up to and including termination of employment, even for a first violation.
+- B. No employee shall manufacture, sell, distribute, dispense, possess, consume, trade or be under the influence of alcohol, illegal drugs, or mood altering substances while on compensable work time or while at any workplace.
+Being "under the influence" of illegal drugs or mood altering substances does not include the presence of nonpsychoactive cannabis in the hair, blood, urine, or other bodily fluids. - C. Any employee who is convicted of driving under the influence of alcohol (as defined by state law) or illegal drugs/controlled substances while acting within the scope of employment, is subject to discipline, up to and including termination of employment, even for a first violation. - D. Any employee who violates the above directives is subject to discipline, up to and including termination of employment, even for a first violation.